anusha-murali/anusha-murali.github.io/CS124/fundamentals.md

 ## My Solutions to Selected Exercises from CLRS and Miscellaneous Other Problems

 Chapter 3 of CLRS contains many beautiful problems on running times.
-[My solutions to a number of selected problems from CLRS (3rd Ed) can be found here.](./fundamentals_problems.md)
+[My solutions to a number of selected problems from CLRS (3rd Ed) and other miscellaneous problems can be found here.](./fundamentals_problems.md)

 [Data Structures and Algorithms Table of Contents](./cs124.md)